esProc SPL

 • Slow batch jobs can not fit in certain time window, being strained especially on critical summary dates

-• Being forced to wait for minutes for a query/report, the business personnel becomes angry
+• Being forced to wait for minutes for a query/report, the business personnel becomes angry; Pre calculation is difficult to predict, and business personnel are not satisfied

 • More concurrencies, longer the query time span, the database crashes